 EAT/LUNCH: Kelly’s Landing.

-Where to Stay On Moosehead Lake In Greenville ME
+Where to Stay In Moosehead Lake

 STAY: Greenville Inn

-You’ll find astounding woodwork and museum-quality stained glass in this former lumber baron’s home – now the 17 room Greenville Inn.
+You’ll find astounding woodwork and museum-quality stained glass in this former lumber baron’s home – now the 17-room Greenville Inn.
 But it’s the warm welcome and hospitality of the owners, Jeff and Terry, that keep guests coming back.

 Rooms are Victorian chic, with real antiques and comfy bedding.
 But it’s the common rooms that impress.
 Deeply stained carved wood, Venetian glass lamps and sconces, and other architectural details have been preserved.